 Do you care for them as good friends?
 Do you think that your actions will make them think breaking up with you was a mistake?
 You are mistaken.
-Thinking all these will put you in emotional turmoil only to hurt you again.
+Thinking all this will put you into emotional turmoil, only to hurt you again.

 Let’s say you have mustered up all the courage to make that dreaded call.
 But what happens next?
 They might not want to hear from you and ignore you.
 Will you end up leaving a text message then?
 They might not even reply.
-The best thing to do is take some time off your phone and keep it away.
-To escape from that embarrassment, hold on to your sudden urges to call your ex.
+The best thing to do is take some time away from your phone.
+To escape from that embarrassment, don’t act on your sudden urges to call your ex.

-If your ex broke up with you, it means their feelings for you have died.
+If your ex broke up with you, it means their feelings for you have changed.
 Seeing you or hearing your voice is not going to sprout new feelings for you.
 Trying to revive a dead relationship is only going to be futile.
-Don’t expect to get all emotional and hurt yourself.
+You will only get emotional and hurt yourself.

 When you are hurt, it is common to miss your ex and remember the good things.
 But the reality is the relationship did not work out, maybe because you were not compatible.
-Now you cannot change it by contacting them, so move on.
+You cannot change it by contacting them, so move on.